apapamichail/KRWParralel/README.md

 # KRWParralel
 This project contains:
-A linear version of the KRW algorithm
+A linear version of the KRW algorithm,
-A parallel version of the KRW algorithm
+A parallel version of the KRW algorithm,
 Helper files
 and a kmeans implementation as well as a spectral.

 A community Detection Algorithm that uses a modified version of pregel, the version for python.